psychtlc/my_user_manual/README.md

 Hi!
 This page is intended to help you understand what it might be like to work with me.

-It’s also a well-intentioned effort at building some trust by being intentionally vulnerable, and to share my ideas of a good working relationship to reduce the anxiety of anyoone on my team.
+It’s also a well-intentioned effort at building some trust by being intentionally vulnerable, and to share my ideas of a good working relationship to reduce the anxiety of anyone on my team.

 ## Not Found On My Resume